biocorecrg/vectorQC/README.md

 -----
 ## Modify nextflow.config and Dockerfile (optional)

 The config file **nextflow.config** provides the computational parameters (memory, CPUs, run time) that you might want to change; if the pipeline is run on the cluster, the batch system parameters might need to be provided (e.g., queue names).
-By default, the Docker container is used (see Dockerfile); although Singularity can be used instead (uncomment the corresponding line; in this case, the Docker image will be converted to the SIngularity image).
+By default, the Docker container is used (see Dockerfile); although Singularity can be used instead (uncomment the corresponding line; in this case, the Docker image will be converted to the Singularity image).
 In **Dockerfile**, you can change versions of software used by the pipeline.

 -----